 What is the Entrepreneurship Database?

 The Entrepreneurship Database is a unique source of comparable and cross-country data on business registration aimed at facilitating a greater understanding of the dynamics of private enterprises around the world.
 The main Entrepreneurship Database indicator measures the new business density.
 It is the number of newly registered firms, in which ownership liability is limited to its investment, per calendar year, normalized by adult population.
-This is a valuable indicator which quantifies the impact of regulatory, political, and macroeconomic institutional changes on new business registration, a vital component of a dynamic private sector.
-The 2021 Entrepreneurship Database includes a new approach to measuring entrepreneurial activity with a gender dimension.
-It collects data on the number of new female and male LLC owners, new female and male LLC owners and new female and male sole proprietors.

-Definition of the variables
+Definition of variables and units of measurement

 The definition of entrepreneurship used is limited to the formal sector.
 Yet, it should be noted that the exclusion of the informal sector is based on the difficulties of quantifying the number of firms that compose it, rather than on its relevance for developing economies.
-The Entrepreneurship Database facilitates the analysis of the growth of the formal private sector and the identification of factors that encourage firms to begin operations in or transition to the formal sector.

 - New business density rate: The number of newly registered firms with limited liability per 1,000 working-age people (ages 15-64) per calendar year.